MotorolaMobilityLLC/LibMiletus/README.md

 ## Client Application

-You can find a client library and a sample application in the [client-side](To.Be.Defined/clients/) page.
+You can find a client library and a sample application in the [MiletusApp repository](https://github.com/MotorolaMobilityLLC/MiletusApp) page.

 ## Supported Platforms